WorkEthic-S3/Portfolio/IndividualProject/UX.md

 # How to determine the quality of the UX for my project?

+To determine the quality of the UX there are some general points to take into consideration.
+I did some research to try and find some of the most important ones, and ones that are applicable to my project.
+U(ser)X(perience) is an important topic, because it's going to determine whether the users of your application will be having an easy time using it, making it more likely they'll come back to use your product.
+In this report I've noted the points that I found, explained them and showing some examples.

 ## Functionality

 Whenever a user visits your application, it should always be working as intended.
 If a potential customer visits your website to take a look at your service, but sees that the website is broken, he or she will instantly lose trust and have no faith in your product.
 All the components in it should be working so as to not scare someone away.